mikesnowkettering/SNVTBEnhancerWIA/README.md

 You can customize the color coding of the Work Item Age, both the number of days and the color, by using the Extension Options:

-1. Right-click the extension icon in the Edge toolbar and select **Options**.
+1. Click the extension icon in the Edge toolbar and select **Extension Options**.
 2. Adjust the age bands and colors as desired.
 3. Save your changes.